mart-dore/Reinforcment-Learning/README.md

-# Reinforcment-Learning
-I trained an AI to play Snake game
+I Trained an AI to play snake game using Reinforcement Learning.
+Libraries :
+  * Pygames
+  * PyTorch